-There are 4 travel options from Munich to Salzburg: bus, ferry, flight or train.
+There are 2 travel options from Munich to Salzburg: bus or train.

-The fastest way to get to Salzburg from Munich is by train with an average travel time of 1 h 23 min.
+The fastest way from Munich to Salzburg is by train with an average journey time of 2 h 1 min.

-Other travel options to Salzburg can usually take longer:
+There are alternative travel options to Salzburg that take longer:

-In comparison, taking a bus requires on average 1 h 50 min of travel time.
+Taking a bus requires on average 2 h 10 min of travel time.

 You should expect to travel around 71 miles (115 km) between Munich and Salzburg.